 So the fewer people in the chain, the better.
 This is why I try to keep my supplier list small and consistent & well just go for a slower approach.
 Another reason for slow fashion & why I think it’s the way forward!

 For the denim for example, it comes from a couple of places, most of it is from a lovely company in wales who specialise in organic cotton and work very closely with weavers in Kerala, India.
 That includes the blue grey, red, charcoal, plum and lilac denims.
+This also includes the canvas cottons too, the brick, green & orange are all organic too.
 Then the mustard yellow comes from another denim specialist, but still a uk based small company.
-It also included the canvas cottons too, the brick, green & orange are all organic too.